A modern disciple's doubts

 I’m not the first one to say it.

 Just Google a few terms like “church decline” or “church closure,” and results galore document the heartbreaking trend.
-From what I’ve seen, from what I’ve read, from what I’ve heard in discussions with American pastors from all over the nation and representing the full spectrum of Christian denominational traditions, this story repeats itself in most churches in the United States.
+From what I’ve seen, read, and heard in discussions with American pastors from all over the nation and representing the full spectrum of Christian denominational traditions, this story repeats itself in most churches in the United States.

 I could only find statistics from the Southern Baptist Convention, the largest Protestant denomination in the United States.
 The SBC admits that about 900 of its congregations close every year.
 Of course, the denomination plants new churches and receives established churches from other backgrounds into its fellowship every year.
 Still, the net loss for this single, admittedly large denomination is at least 250 to 300 churches annually.
 If the SBC’s trends are similar to those across the spectrum of American evangelicalism, as I suspect they are, that could mean that a net of 3,500 to 4,000 churches are closing each year without being replaced by another congregation in the local area.